iwishiwasaneagle/janhendrikewers.uk/_posts/2022-01-07-how_to_make_your_blog_searchable.md

 end
 {% endhighlight %}

 and run `bundle install`.
-The next step is to configure the plugin to work with the Algolia API in order to _index_ your posts.
+The next, configure the plugin to work with the Algolia API[^fn1] in order to _index_ your posts.
+This is what makes your blog searchable.
 For this you have to provide your account credentials.
 Luckily for you there is a [free community tier](https://www.algolia.com/users/sign_up/hacker)!

 You can find your credentials at [algolia.com/account/api-keys/](https://www.algolia.com/account/api-keys/) and place them into your `_config.yml`.